 Indicator Measure Description Components, Metric, Additional Notes Rationale Gateway 4-Year Graduation Rate 4-year Adjusted Cohort Graduation Rate calculated by OSSE and validated by schools.
-Rate as provided by OSSE and validated by schools: \[\begin{align} & (number of student in the cohort who graduated by June \\ or August 2017 with a standard diploma) \\ & (number of first time grade 9 students in fall 2013+ \\ transfers-in - transfers-out - emigrants - \\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Aligned with OSSE standards DC PCSB publishes the 4-year ACGR one year behind so that the 4-year and 5-year rates report on the same cohort of students.
-If a school has a grade 12 for the first, then the current year's four-year ACGR is included (using the fall 2014 cohort) As defined by OSSE Validation: OSSE calculates and validates this data with schools.
-Gateway 5-Year Graduation Rate 5-year Adjusted Cohort Graduation Rate (as of October) calculated by OSSE and validated by schools.
-Rate as provided by OSSE and validated by schools: \[\begin{align} & \begin{align} & (number of student in the cohort who graduated by June \\ & or August 2018 with a standard diploma) \\ & \begin{align} & (number of first time grade 9 students in fall 2013+ \\ & transfers-in - transfers-out - emigrants - \\ & students who pass away) \end{align} \] As defined by OSSE \\ Validation: OSSE calculates and validates this data with schools.
-Aligned with OSSE standards Many high schools have ninth graders who are far below grade level and take five years (or more) to earn a high school diploma.
+Rate as provided by OSSE and validated by schools: \[ \begin{align} & \text{ (# of student in the cohort who graduated by June or August 2017 with a standard diploma) \\ & \text{ (# of first time grade 9 students in fall 2013+ transfers-in - transfers-out - emigrants - students who pass away)} \end{align} \] Notes \[ \text{ OC PCSB publishes the 4-year ACGR one year behind so that the 4-year and 5-year rates report on the same cohort of students.} \[ \text{ If a school has a grade 12 for the first, then the current year's four-year ACGR is included (using the fall 2014 cohort)} \] As defined by OSSE.
+If a school receives updated documentation after a cohort has been finalized, DC PCSB will accept the documentation for review.
+If the document is approved and a student is removed from the cohort, the PMF published rate may differ from OSSE's published rate.
+Validation: OSSE calculates and validates this data with schools.
+Aligned with OSSE standards Gateway 5-Year Graduation Rate 5-year Adjusted Cohort Graduation Rate (as of October) calculated by OSSE and validated by schools.
+Rate as provided by OSSE and validated by schools: \[ \begin{array}{cccccccccccccccccccccccccccccccccccc Aligned with OSSE standards Many high schools have ninth graders who are far below grade level and take five years (or more) to earn a high school diploma.

-Indicator Measure Description Components, Metric, Additional Notes Rationale Indicator Measure Gateway PSAT Performan (HS) Percentage of Components PSAT data for current grade 11 students Number of grade 11 students as per end of year enrollment records on a date determined by DC PCSB Metric Number of grade 11 students scoring at least a score of 850 (combined Math and Evidenced - based Reading and Writing) on the PSAT Number of grade 11 students Notes Any HS with the grade 11 that does not offer the PSAT exam is given 0 points on this metric.
-Rationale
+Indicator Measure Description Components, Metric, Additional Notes Rationale Gateway PSAT Performance (HS) Percentage of current grade 11 students scoring at a college-ready level on the PSAT.
+Components • PSAT data for current grade 11 students • Number of grade 11 students as per end of year enrollment records on a date determined by DC PCSB Metric # of grade 11 students scoring at least a score of 850 (combined Math and Evidenced - based Reading and Writing) on the PSAT # of grade 11 students Notes Any HS with the grade 11 that does not offer the PSAT exam is given 0 points on this metric.
+Students who meet the criteria to be in the denominator but have not taken the PSAT exam are still included in this measure Students with disabilities in non-public placements are excluded from this measure.
+Students who qualify for the alternative state assessment (i.e., the MSAA assessment) or are on the IEP certificate track are not included in this measure.
+Outliers are removed prior to calculating the floor and target for the achievement measures.
+Outliers are any rates that exceed 1.5IQR.
+Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
+Validation: DC PCSB will collect PSAT data directly form the College Board.
+Schools will validate this data.